-We get asked a fair amount what equipment or gear you need to complete our SGPT Online Training Programs.
+We get asked a fair amount what equipment or gear you need to complete our SEALgrinderPT (SGPT) Online Training Programs.

 We have a couple complete training systems that require some gear.
 Here’s a quick video of an ideal set up: